 Skip is among the most prolific fly fishing and fly tying authors in existence and has written 18 books as well as over 250 articles (along with a smaller number on jazz guitar).
 His articles have appeared in Fly Rod & Reel, Fly Tyer, and American Angler, along with many others.
 Among his books are ``Fly Tying Made Clear and Simple,`` ``The Art of Tying the Bass Fly,`` and ``Survival Guide for Beginning Fly Anglers.`` Skip's original fly patterns are sold and distributed by multiple fly companies and he is the instructor on six videos.
 He has worked in radio and television as both a fly fishing host and celebrity guest.www.skip-morris-fly-tying.com

-Kip is the owner of Wildwood Float Trips based in Monticello, MN and lives on the banks of the Upper Mississippi River.
+Kip is the owner of Wildwood Float Trips based in Monticello, MN and was the 2017 Orvis Freshwater Guide of the Year.
 Kip has been fly fishing for over 30 years and focuses on smallmouth bass and muskie.
 He offers a western-style fishing experience with drift boat floats down Minnesota rivers.
-An Orvis-Endorsed Guide, he was a finalist for the 2015 Guide of the Year.
 Wildwood Float Trips is also the outfitter for the Orvis Muskie School and Kip is an Orvis Fly Designer.
 Kip and his business have been featured on Minnesota Bound, Orvis Outdoor Adventures, The Drake, Orvis Blog, Outdoor News, Midwest Fly Fishing and Eastern, Southwest and Northwest Fly Fishing Magazines.www.wildwoodfloattrips.com

 Damian has been guiding the Bois Brule River since 1989.
 He is one in a long line of Brule River stewards that have helped make it the blue-ribbon river that it is today.
 Damian believes in fishing the Brule the traditional way using canoes and cane rods.
 The philosophy of his guide service, Fly By Night, focuses on teaching and honoring local angling traditions.
 Damian’s passion for fly-fishing has taken him to the American West, Canada, Mexico, Belize, and the Atlantic Coast, and he brings that wide experience to bear in his guiding and instruction.www.fbnguideservice.com